marcus-nystrom/Titta/README.md

 `examples/read_me.py` shows a minimal example of using the toolbox's functionality.

 *Note* that this toolbox is in a beta state.
 The API may change drastically at any time without notice.
 Work is ongoing, and code may also be in a broken or untested state without warning.
+That said, the toolbox has already been used in several projects at the Lund University Humanities Lab, Sweden.

 To get started:
 Open a command window where psychopy is installed, so that you have the right python.exe on path.
 Then execute